When can I claim the Recyclable Materials Processing Equipment Tax Credit?

-Tax credits are equal to 20% of the purchase price paid during the taxable year for machinery and equipment used predominantly in or on the premises of manufacturing facilities or plant units that manufacture, process, compound, or produce items of tangible personal property from recyclable materials, within the Commonwealth, for sale.
+Tax credits are equal to 20% of the purchase price paid during the taxable year for machinery and equipment used predominantly in or on the premises of manufacturing facilities or plan units which manufacture, process, compound, or produce items of tangible personal property from recyclable materials, within the Commonwealth, for sale.

 Total tax credits must not exceed 40% of the Virginia income tax liability of one taxpayer.

 What is the maximum amount of credits that may be claimed in a year?

 The total amount of tax credits available to all taxpayers for a calendar year cannot exceed $2 million.
 If applications for this credit exceed $2 million, the Department of Taxation will allocate the credits on a pro rata basis.
 Any credit amounts that exceed a taxpayer’s liability can be carried forward for 10 years.